 But the best way I can express the pride and satisfaction that comes with having signed our 100th client with our agency is “WHOA!”

-Through our eight-year journey, from a one-man shop to our 100th client, we’ve had some great moments.
+Through our eight-year journey, from a one-man shop to our 100th client as a growing creative agency in Atlanta & Cleveland, we’ve had some great moments.
 Some twists and turns in the road.
 But, always moving forward, onward, and ahead.

 This blog is my dedication of our gratitude and gratefulness to all who have contributed to Yalo along this amazing journey.

 First off, you can’t get to 100 without a few firsts.
 A big bear hug goes out to the firsts.